Salahuddin of Selangor: Sultan of Selangor

-Sultan Salahuddin Abdul Aziz Shah was appointed as the Tengku Laksamana of Selangor on 1 August 1946 and as the Raja Muda (Crown Prince) of Selangor on 13 May 1950.
+Tengku Abdul Aziz Shah was appointed as the Tengku Laksamana of Selangor on 1 August 1946 and as the Raja Muda (crown prince) of Selangor on 13 May 1950.

-On the demise of his father, Sultan Hisamuddin Alam Shah Al-Haj ibni Almarhum Sultan Alaeddin Sulaiman Shah, Tengku Abdul Aziz Shah became the eighth Sultan of Selangor with the title Sultan Salahuddin Abdul Aziz Shah on 3 September 1960 and was installed as the 8th Sultan on 28 June 1961.
+On the death of his father, Sultan Hisamuddin of Selangor, Tengku Abdul Aziz Shah became the eighth Sultan of Selangor with the title Sultan Salahuddin Abdul Aziz Shah on 3 September 1960 and was installed as sultan on 28 June 1961.

-On 26 April 1984, Sultan Salahuddin Abdul Aziz Shah was appointed as Commodore-in-Chief of the Royal Malaysian Navy by the Malaysian Armed Forces in place of the position of Colonel-in-Chief of the Royal Malaysian Air Force which he held since 1966.
+On 26 April 1984, Sultan Salahuddin was appointed as Commodore-in-Chief of the Royal Malaysian Navy by the Malaysian Armed Forces in place of the position of Colonel-in-Chief of the Royal Malaysian Air Force which he held since 1966.

-Sultan Salahuddin was the Sultan who signed the cession of Kuala Lumpur from Selangor to the Federal Government to form a Federal Territory on 1 February 1974.
-The Sultan cried after the signing as he was very fond and proud of the city, but he did it for the greater good of Malaysia.
+Sultan Salahuddin signed the cession of Kuala Lumpur from Selangor to the Federal Government to form a Federal Territory on 1 February 1974.
+The Sultan cried after the signing as he was very fond and proud of the city.
 The Kota Darul Ehsan arch was erected along the Federal Highway at the border of Kuala Lumpur and Selangor to commemorate the event in 1981.

-Sultan Salahuddin was a founder of Shah Alam, the new Selangor state capital in 1978.
+Sultan Salahuddin founded Shah Alam as Selangor's new state capital in 1978.
 He said that for Selangor to become a modern state, it would need a new state capital as Kuala Lumpur had become a Federal Territory.
-At that time Klang was the state capital after the cession of Kuala Lumpur when the Sultan founded Shah Alam.
+Klang was the state capital between the cession of Kuala Lumpur and the creation of Shah Alam.
 Many buildings and roads in Shah Alam are named after him.

 Salahuddin held the rank of Marshal of the Royal Malaysian Air Force, Field Marshal of the Malaysian Army and Admiral of the Fleet of the Royal Malaysian Navy as per constitutional provisions making him as the second royal military officer to become supreme commander-in-chief of the armed forces.

 Yang di-Pertuan Agong

-He was the second oldest ruler to be elected as the eleventh Yang di-Pertuan Agong on 26 April 1999 and installed on 11 September 1999.
+Sultan Salahuddin was elected as the eleventh Yang di-Pertuan Agong on 26 April 1999 and installed on 11 September 1999.
+He was the second oldest ruler to be elected to the position.

-The cession of Putrajaya, which was formerly Selangor territory, to the Federal Government in 2001 to become a Federal Territory occurred during his reign as Yang di-Pertuan Agong.
+The cession of Putrajaya, from Selangor to the Federal Government in 2001 to become a Federal Territory occurred during his reign as Yang di-Pertuan Agong.
 The Persiaran Sultan Salahuddin Abdul Aziz Shah in Putrajaya was named after him.

-However, after reigning for two years and 6 months, he died in office on 21 November 2001 at the Gleneagles Intan Medical Centre in Kuala Lumpur.
+He died in office on 21 November 2001, at the Gleneagles Intan Medical Centre in Kuala Lumpur after reigning for two years and 6 months.
 He underwent a heart operation to put a pacemaker two months prior to his death, which he did not fully recover from.
+Prime Minister Mahathir Mohamad had visited him four times before.

 He was buried in the Royal Mausoleum near Sultan Sulaiman Mosque in Klang.
+Mahathir expressed grief over the passing of Salahuddin.
+The Prime Minister's official residence in Putrajaya was closed to the public for two days.